Bbouley/pg-basics/README.md

     - Name
     - Country
     - Rating (has to be between 1 and 10)
-3. Then run the sql query to add data into that table.
+3. Then run the sql queries to add data into that table.
 Add 3 cities of your choice.

 ### Querying with node-postgres